John Murtagh Macrossan (judge)

-John Murtagh Macrossan AC (12 March 1930 – 5 August 2008) was Queensland’s 16th Chief Justice and the third person from the Macrossan family to occupy that position.
-He was also a distinguished barrister, chancellor and judge.
-His grandfather John Murtagh Macrossan was Colonial Secretary for Queensland, his two uncles Hugh Denis Macrossan and Neal William Macrossan were also Chief Justice of Queensland.
+John Murtagh Macrossan AC (12 March 1930 – 5 August 2008) was a distinguished barrister, chancellor and judge in Queensland, Australia.
+He was the 16th Chief Justice of Queensland and the third person from the Macrossan family to occupy that position.
+His grandfather John Murtagh Macrossan was Colonial Secretary for Queensland and his two uncles Hugh Denis Macrossan and Neal William Macrossan were also Chief Justice of Queensland.

 Early years

 Macrossan was born on 12 March 1930 to Vincent and Dorothy Macrossan (née Brown).
 He was named after his grandfather of the same name who was member of the Queensland Parliament.
 He was educated at St Columban’s College in Brisbane by the Christian Brothers.
 After high school, he went on to study at the University of Queensland where he graduated with a Bachelor of Arts and a LLB.
 His mother is said to have wanted Macrossan to be a doctor whilst his father wanted him to be solicitor like himself.
 It was said that Macrossan was widely read, elegantly dressed and immaculately mannered.